michaelpatrickpurcell/prophecy/README.md

 Each Aspect is _Attached_ to a single Character or Object.

 ### Matching Aspects
-A pair of _Matching Aspects_ is a set of two Aspects, one Attached to a Character and one attached to an Object, that together allow the Characters to manipulate a [Scene](#scenes) to their advantage.
+A pair of _Matching Aspects_ is a set of two Aspects, one Attached to a Character and one Attached to an Object, that together allow the Characters to manipulate a [Scene](#scenes) to their advantage.
 Pairs of Matching Aspects are used to determine the size of the Dice Pool when making a [Check](#checks).

 <!-- #### Example